Degri95/Credit_Risk_Analysis/README.md

 ![Balanced Random Forest Classifier](/Resources/balanced_random_forest_classifier.PNG)

-The Balanced Random Forest Classifier randomly under-samples the dataset when bootstrapping from the training dataset.
-Each tree in the forest is provided with a balanced bootstrap sample. the base train_test_split data was used in this model.
+The Balanced Random Forest Classifier randomly under-samples the data when bootstrapping from the training dataset.
+Each tree in the forest is provided with a balanced bootstrap sample.
+The base train_test_split data was used in this model.

 - **Accuracy Score:** .78
 - **Precision Score:** .03